-In the 2014 filing, the sponsors used the \$5.1 billion preliminary funding valuation to boost pensions of members who retired after 2009 to the level they would have been at if full inflation protection had been provided each year since they retired.
-The surplus funds were also used to raise conditional inflation protection to 60% of the increase in the cost of living for the portion of retirees' pensions earned after 2009.
-Both changes are effective with January 2015 pension payments.
+In the 2015 filing, sponsors used some of the \$6.8 billion preliminary funding surplus to boost pensions of members who retired after 2009 to the level they would have been at if full inflation protection had been provided on January 1, 2015.
+The surplus funds were also used to raise conditional inflation protection for pension credit earned after 2009 to 70% from 60% of the increase in the cost of living.
+Both changes were effective January 2016.
+In addition, some surplus funds were reserved to help facilitate stability in contribution and benefit levels should a future funding valuation show a decline in assets or an increase in pension costs.